 Deciding if you want to use your health insurance or not

-Say you have established conclusively that your health insurance will indeed cover your counselling costs.
-Before going ahead you may just want to reflect on these factors, and explore all your options before going ahead.
+Say you have established conclusively that your health insurance will indeed cover your counseling costs.
+Before going ahead, you may just want to reflect on these factors and explore all your options before going ahead.

 If your therapist is part of the in-network group of insurance companies, he or she may be required or obligated to divulge some personal details and information.

 This may not be in your best interests, especially if your name goes on record for highly personal and sensitive issues.

 Health insurance companies who are willing to pay for couples counseling may well set a limit on the number of sessions you would be covered for.

 This can place undue pressure on a couple and may lead to ‘quick-fixes’ or ‘patch-ups’ rather than giving enough time for deep and lasting healing to take place.